 Galileo K‑12 Online continues to evolve in response to client needs, changing federal and state requirements, ongoing research in educational assessment and instruction, and advances in technology.
-The evolution process is guided by the consistent goal of promoting student learning and leads to the development of innovative technology for educational stakeholders including teachers, administrators, students, and parents.
+The evolution process is guided by the consistent goal of promoting student learning and leads to the development of innovative technology.
 The following paragraphs provide a glimpse of Galileo technology innovations designed with these goals in mind.

 Instructional Improvement and Effectiveness System

 Galileo K-12 Online Instructional Improvement and Instructional Effectiveness System is comprehensive, standards-based, and research supported.
-One system, for one low cost, provides an array of assessment, reporting, instruction, and educator effectiveness tools.
-Galileo assists users in establishing local goals, assessing goal attainment, forecasting state and Common Core State Standards mastery, and using assessment information to guide instruction, enrichment, and professional development.
+The system provides an array of assessment, reporting, instruction, and educator effectiveness tools.
+Galileo assists users in establishing local goals, assessing goal attainment, forecasting state and Common Core standards mastery, and using assessment information to guide instruction, enrichment, and professional development.
 Learn more